tasmota/docs/docs/HASPmota.md

 ### Understanding the template

-OpenHASP automatically loads the template from a file named `pages.jsonl`.
+HASPmota automatically loads the template from a file named `pages.jsonl`.
 This file contains JSON Lines, i.e. a single JSON document per line.
 Each line describes an element on the screen.
 Elements are groupes into pages.

 Page `0` contains objects that are displayed on all screens.
 They are typically used for headers and menus.